WillJames476/Project-Basic/README.md

-# Todolist
+# Project Beginner
-* A basic todolist app, with acount management
+* A basic set of applicatons.
 * disclaimer this program's account system does minimal security measures, it is highly recomended to use burner accounts